Who is a ‘Young Patient’?

 This may include: general advice on symptoms control, medication, investigations and referral onto a Paediatric specialist.

-Ideally yes, a parent/guardian should attend with you
+No, not necessarily, but ideally, a parent/guardian should attend with you

 During the consultation, we may ask your parent/guardian to leave the room, to allow you the opportunity to discuss anything with us by yourself